ysyk2021/innovative-approaches-to-transforming-problems-into-opportunities/src/chapter-1-1.md

-Introduction: Explanation of the Book's Purpose and Goals
+Explanation of the Book's Purpose and Goals
 =========================================================

 The purpose of Innovative Approaches to Transforming Problems into Opportunities is to provide individuals and organizations with new and creative ways to approach problem-solving.
 The book aims to offer guidance on problem transformation by exploring innovative techniques, such as creative problem-solving, empathy, prototyping, and iteration.